Ernie Sims: College career

 At Florida State, Sims wore #34, a number that was retired in honor of former Seminole football player, Ron Sellers.
 Sellers gave Sims and the university permission for Sims to wear the jersey number.

 In 2003, as a true freshman at Florida State, Sims played in all 13 games of the season, including the Orange Bowl against Miami (FL), as a back-up outside linebacker.
 He finished ninth on the team with 42 tackles, and added two tackles for lost yardage, two pass break-ups, three quarterback hurries and a forced fumble.
 Sims was also one of the Seminoles' top special teams performers.
 He earned ACC Rookie of the Week for his efforts against Wake Forest, which included a season-high 10 tackles.

 As a sophomore, Sims played in all 12 games, and made the starting lineup by the second week.
 For his exceptional play on the field in 2004, Sims was named to the second All-ACC team and ESPN named Sims to their first-team All-American team.
 He finished second on the team with a single-season career-high 86 tackles, behind only A. J. Nicholson (88).
 Sims also recorded a single-season career-high nine tackles for lost yardage, 4.5 quarterback sacks, nine quarterback hurries, five pass break-ups, two forced fumbles and a blocked kick.
 In three games (North Carolina, Duke, and Florida), Sims recorded double-digit tackles, including a career-high 12 tackles against the Gators.
 In the Seminoles' 36–3 victory over Virginia, he had nine tackles, a career-high two sacks and a blocked punt.
 Sims followed that performance with eight tackles, one tackle for lost yardage, a sack and a pass break-up against Wake Forest.
 Each of those weeks, Sims earned ACC Defensive Back of the Week, as the only player in the ACC to earn the ACC Defensive Back of the Week honors multiple times during the season.

-In July 2005, Sims was arrested on charges of battery and resisting an officer, allegedly shoving his then-girlfriend “repeatedly to the ground” during an argument in the parking lot of a FSU residence hall.
+In July 2005, Sims was arrested on charges of battery and resisting an officer, allegedly shoving his then-girlfriend "repeatedly to the ground" during an argument in the parking lot of a FSU residence hall.
 Expectations for his junior year were high, as The Sporting News and other publications named him to their pre-season All-American teams.
 Sims had a productive, but not spectacular junior season, starting all 13 games, including the Orange Bowl.

 Sims majored in Environmental Studies at Florida State.
 In January 2006, Sims announced that he would forgo his senior season to focus on a career in the NFL.

 Professional career

-2006 NFL Draft

-Described as a “three-down linebacker who plays bigger than his listed size,” Sims was selected as ninth overall in the first round of the 2006 NFL Draft by the Detroit Lions.
-He was the highest selected Seminoles defender since Corey Simon in 2000.